Here’s why you need to start using Vegemite in your stews, soups, sauces and marinades.

 How can I cook with Vegemite?

 Once you procure it, you can and should try it out on toast just to get an idea of flavor and concentration.
 I recommend using 1-2 teaspoons of it in marinades, soups, stocks and stews for a salty boost.
-You could even use it as another layer of flavor in barbecue sauce, or experiment with spreading it on a brisket before seasoning.
+You could even use it as another layer of flavor in barbecue sauce, experiment with spreading it on a brisket before seasoning, or even as an additive in some kratom tea.

 Recipes using Vegemite.